Our immune system is complex and protects us from viruses, bacteria, and toxins.

 Thus, taking steps to minimize and relieve stress and anxiety in our lives is essential to overall immune health.

-Activities that can help with stress management can include yoga, therapy, exercise, meditation, regular relaxation, visualization, and mindfulness practices (Shoemaker, 2020).
+Activities that can help with stress management (Shoemaker, 2020). can include:

 2. Eat Enough Foods With Antioxidants

 Antioxidants are beneficial for the immune system because they protect immune cells from environmental damage and promote the production of bacteria-killing white blood cells.